CDA Procures 10 Vehicles For Environment Wing - UrduPoint

 He said the initiative was aimed at strengthening the productivity of field staff in public parks and also in green areas.

-CDA Chairman Aamer Ali Ahmed accorded approval to purchase 10 more tractors and two water bozers to uplift the maintenance standard of soft landscaping and flourish the green characters of the city, the spokesman informed.
+CDA Chairman Aamer Ali Ahmed, the official said, had accorded approval to purchase 10 more tractors to uplift the maintenance standard of soft landscaping and flourish the green characters of the city.